Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 For this part of the story I used the app of instagram.
 There you can search for different filters and also choose between different format for create media ( video, loops, reels and also include specific audio or text).
 See instagram as a tool were many people express what they are going through on their daily life.
 Influencers and companies get a lot of attention.
 They use the tools that instagram offer and help them to create different narratives depending on the purpose want to approach.
 I see part of the story that im telling on my projects as a diary, that we  can compare with the histories on instagram reason I decide to introduce on my project what a tools as instagram can offer to us in as digital narrative.
-* Also used a video editor as Shotcut to remove the sound and be able to have other format as the gif .
+* Also used a video editor as ShotCut to remove the sound and be able to have other format as the gif .
 (Instagram create video as .mov)

 * What do you portray with your work?